asbjborg/sinewave_speech/README.md

         --noise, -n           Resynthesize using filtered white noise --overlap OVERLAP, -l OVERLAP
-                                Window overlap, as fraction of the window length
+                                Window overlap, as fraction of the window length --comparison, -c      Generate an A/B comparison file that plays output twice, then input, output, input, output (helps learn to hear it) --gap GAP             Gap between segments in comparison file (seconds)

 ## Technical details